OHBA-analysis/osl-dynamics/doc/parcellations/glasser52.rst

     Kohl, O., Woolrich, M., Nobre, A. C., & Quinn, A. (2023).
 Glasser52: A parcellation for MEG-Analysis [Data set].
     Zenodo. https://doi.org/10.5281/zenodo.10401793

-See the link for further information regarding this parcellation.